MILESTONES of the Waubeka Fire Department

 1995—Robert Behrens was elected the 15th Fire Chief of the Waubeka Fire Department.

 A 1999 Ford van was purchased in June, 1999 for purpose of carrying personnel and equipment.
 It was purchased from Lochens Inc. and final cost was $27,500.
+This van stayed with the fleet until October, 2021.

 In 1999, Waubeka Fire Department celebrated its 100th year of service to the community.
 To commemorate this milestone, the department hosted a Centennial Celebration on June 12, 1999.
 A program was held featuring various presentations.
 The monument situated on the west side of the fire station was dedicated.
 This brick structure is adorned with the old bell that originally hung in the tower of the old fire house.
 Three flag poles stand behind it flying the colors of the nation, the state, and the department.
 It also holds the centennial plaque bearing the names of Waubeka fire chiefs from 1899-1999.
 The program was followed by food and refreshments as well as a performance by the Alte Kammeraden Band.
 A long time goal was realized when the old horse drawn engine was fired up and actually pumped water at the event.